 Two more crystals are installed to cover two cut-outs on the face providing a good view at the straight-line guilloche pattern.

-It is not shown on the photos, but there are three more crystals on the watch’s case back, probably, done simply for
+It is not shown on the photos, but there are three more crystals on the watch’s case back cover done, probably, simply for

 teh lulz the fun of it.